RatAcad/BpodAcademy/README.md

 BpodAcademy is a python package that provides a Tkinter based GUI to control multiple instances of the Bpod control software (Matlab-based, see [https://github.com/sanworks/Bpod_Gen2](https://github.com/sanworks/Bpod_Gen2)).
 BpodAcademy can also be run *remotely* -- users can run Bpod protocols on multiple Bpod devices from home!

-BpodAcademy controls each instance of the Matlab-based Bpod directly using [Mathwork's Matlab Engine for Python](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html).

 ### Design

 Each instance of the Matlab-based Bpod software is controlled from python using [Mathwork's Matlab Engine for Python](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html).
 For each Bpod device, BpodAcademy opens a *Bpod Process Manager* that organizes the Matlab engine associated with the Bpod device and directly calls the Matlab Bpod control software.